background hero

 Hit and Run Accidents

-But, if an injury or death occurs, it will be considered a category B felony, meaning that they may be given a 2 to 20 year prison sentence and pay a fine between $2,000 to $5,000.
+However, if an injury or death occurs, it will be considered a category B felony, meaning that they may be given a 2 to 20 year prison sentence and pay a fine between $2,000 to $5,000.
+Should either scenario happen, it is highly urged to hire an experienced personal injury lawyer who can help you with the legal process and file a personal injury or wrongful death claim to recover full and fair compensation for any damages.

 Common Car Accident Injuries